Ritsumeikan Trust Personal Information Protection Regulations

 (6) when there is a need to provide Personal Data for academic research purposes (including cases in which academic research is one part of the purposes of providing said Personal Data, but excluding cases in which there is a risk of unreasonably infringing the rights and interests of individuals) (restricted to cases in which the Trust and said third party are conducting academic research jointly);

-(7) cases in which the third party receiving provision of Personal Data is an academic research institution, etc., and when said Personal Data needs to be provided for academic research purposes (including cases in which academic research is one part of the purposes of providing said Personal Data, but excluding cases in which there is a risk of unreasonably infringing the rights and interests of individuals) (restricted to cases in which the Trust and said third party are conducting academic research jointly).
+(7) cases in which the third party receiving provision of Personal Data is an academic research institution, etc., and when said Personal Data needs to be provided for academic research purposes (including cases in which academic research is one part of the purposes of providing said Personal Data, but excluding cases in which there is a risk of unreasonably infringing the rights and interests of individuals) .

 2. In those cases set forth in the following, a person receiving provision of Personal Data shall not fall under a third party in regard to applying the provisions of the preceding Paragraph: